rajatmodi62/apm/README.md

 ## Acknowledgements

 This achievement reflects the collective effort of many brilliant minds and supporters, and we are deeply grateful for their contributions.
+We are greatly indebted to the contributions of Vonn Neumann to theory of self-reproducing automata and Alan Turing's Morphogenesis.